Posted online in September. “Goals for the next 7 weeks.

 .

 For the week we’d kick out two over the goal.
 Some nights later I’d smash another solid over fifty fish and one “just” under as well.
 The photo of this bigger muskie is gross though.
 It looks like a 75-incher having been shot on the wide photo phone setting, it certainly wasn’t as big as it appears to be.
-Nowadays this is what people are often doing with their pictures and I will too for covering all angles and options… Nonetheless, it was a tank and at least the image quality was improved.
+Nowadays this is what people are often doing with their pictures and I guess I will too for covering all angles and options even despite feelings that such images can appear too desperate, phony and even pathetic… Nonetheless, its assured this was a tank and at least the image quality was improved.

 .